Welcome To Kamailio – The Open Source SIP Server

 - September 01, 2009 – Kamailio awarded Best Open Source Networking Software 2009

-- November 04, 2008 – Kamailio (OpenSER) and SIP Express Router (SER) teamed up to build the SIP Router project
+- November 04, 2008 – Kamailio (OpenSER) and SIP Express Router (SER) teamed up to integrate back their source trees, known as the SIP Router Project.

 - July 28, 2008 – due to trademark issues, OpenSER was renamed to Kamailio.
 Click here to listen the new name jingle